 The Advanced Technology and Projects (ATAP) group is responsible for experimental initiatives inside Google.
 With Project Soli, the company set out to create a radar-based input method that provides the tactile feedback of interacting with your fingers.
-The FCC on Monday approved a waiver, thus allowing Google to continue Soli as intended.
+The FCC on Monday approved a waiver for Soli’s higher-than-normal frequencies, thus permitting certification and allowing Google to continue Soli as intended.

 project soli Stories January 1

 Google first introduced us to Project Soli last year as miniature radar hardware that allows gesture control of devices.
 Earlier this year, it somehow managed to squeeze the tech into a smartwatch.
 A research team from Scotland has now expanded Soli’s smarts, allowing the radar to identify objects as well as gestures, putting it into a device it calls RadarCat.

 We have used the Soli sensor, along with our recognition software to train and classify different materials and objects, in real time, with very high accuracy […] Our studies include everyday objects and materials, transparent materials and different body parts.

 While this work was previewed at Google I/O earlier this year, the team has now made the full paper available, together with a longer video, below …

 At Google I/O 2016, the Mountain View company decided — although admittedly not an entirely new theme — that it would be a good idea to spread its announcements across three days.
 The keynote showed off Google’s vision for the future: virtual reality, its new AI and machine learning initiatives, Google Home hardware to take advantage of them, and a few sprinkles of Android Wear 2.0 goodness.
 The second day saw the announcement of the Play Store coming to Chrome OS.